Sam-stallard12345/P1-Mental-Health/README.md

 <li> https://www.fontawesome.com </li>
 <li> Used Iconify to generate the icon </li>

+<h2> Deployment </h2>
+Used github for deploying the project and using lighthouse.

 <h2> Known Bugs </h2>
 <li> Responsive Design Issues: Initially, the layout was not responsive on smaller screens.
 This was fixed by adjusting the media queries and ensuring all elements scaled properly.</li>